Brian J. Boyle: Research

-In 2007, Boyle was a member of one of the two teams of scientists who shared the 2007 Gruber Cosmology Prize.
+In 2007, Boyle was a member of one of the two teams of scientists who shared the 2007 Gruber Cosmology Prize, and the 2014 Breakthrough Prize in Fundamental Physics.
 The team was awarded the prize for their discovery that the expansion of the Universe is accelerating, leading to the idea of an expansion force, dubbed dark energy.
+The team leader, Saul Perlmutter, was awarded the Nobel Prize in Physics for this discovery in 2011.